 CIPFA has issued a temporary adjustment to the Accounting Code of Practice in relation to the disclosure of Infrastructure Assets.
-This requires that, for the financial years 2010/2011 to 2022/2023, local authorities are not required to report gross book value and accumulated depreciation for Infrastructure Assets.
+This requires that local authorities are not required to report gross book value and accumulated depreciation for Infrastructure Assets.

 The movement in the Group Net Book Value of Infrastructure Assets has therefore been represented as follows: